Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 - “What, if anything, would increase your trust in this recommendation?”

-- “How satisfied or dissatisfied are you with explanation written here?”
+- “How satisfied or dissatisfied are you with the explanation written here?”

 Once you’re sure that displaying model confidence is needed for your AI product or feature, test and iterate to determine what is the right way to show it.